ImpressiveTaste/motorLogger/README.md

 3. Click **START** to capture data.
 Press **STOP** to end the capture early.
 4. Use the buttons to plot currents, plot speed, or save the captured data.

+### Sample timing

+The logger configures X2Cscope's sampling interval using a prescaler based on the MCU's base time.
+Some devices use a base time other than the default 50 µs, which means the **actual** sample interval can differ from the user‑requested value.
+The tool now checks the real interval reported by X2Cscope and computes the expected sample count from this value so the validation step is accurate.
+If you have a data‑model dump that lists the timer base, you can set `scope.base_us_override` accordingly for precise timing.

 ## How to Determine RPM/Count Scaling

 Refer to the MotorBench report located at: